-- Complete the Smart Futures 9-Adult Activity Journal "Learning Style Survey" - Save interesting and helpful resources for future lessons - Complete all 4 Smart Futures 9-Adult Activity Journal lessons: - New Thinking About Career Success - My Personality Type - Job Application - Preparation for Career - Complete the Smart Futures 9-Adult Activity Journal "My Career and Technology Center" - Save interesting and helpful resources for future lessons - Complete 3 Smart Futures 9-Adult Skill Badges - Create a Career Plan in Smart Futures - Identify a goal and how it relates to your career plan - Choose at least 3 career clusters as your "top choices" save it, and rate the important factor as they relate to your career plan - Complete six hours of community service - Add your volunteer experiences to your portfolio in Smart Futures - Attend Lawrence County Career and Technical Center information session and tour - PSAT / SAT / ACT / NOCTI / ASVAB review - Complete the reflection explaining which test a student would rather take and why
+- Complete all Smart Futures 9-Adult Activity Journal lessons as assigned. - Complete three Smart Futures 9-Adult Skill Badges - Create a Career Plan in Smart Futures - Identify a goal and how it relates to your career plan - Choose at least three career clusters as your "top choices," save them, and rate the important factors as they relate to your career plan - Complete six hours of community service - Add your volunteer experiences to your portfolio in Smart Futures - Attend the Lawrence County Career and Technical Center information session and tour - PSAT / SAT / ACT / NOCTI / ASVAB overview

-- Complete the Smart Futures 9-Adult Activity Journal "My Work Values" - Save interesting and helpful resources for future lessons - Complete all 4 Smart Futures 9-Adult Activity Journal lessons: - Abilities and Aptitudes - Personal Interests - Career Clusters and Pathways - Experiencing Careers While Still in School - Complete 2 Smart Futures 9-Adult Skill Badges - Update Career Plan in Smart Futures - o Identify and update goals and how they relate to your career plan - Use "Advanced Career Search" to add at least 3 careers to your favorites - o Review saved careers, update list and further investigate preferred careers - Explore and save schools and majors, experiment with the filter to see how different factors affect major options - Complete six hours of community service - o Add your volunteer experiences to your portfolio in Smart Futures - Take the PSAT or ASVAB exams - Attend 1 or 2 college or vocational tours - Add reflections of visits to your portfolio in Smart Futures - Attend the business and industry career fair - o Add reflection of visit to your portfolio in Smart Futures
+- Complete all Smart Futures 9-Adult Activity Journal lessons as assigned - Complete three Smart Futures 9-Adult Skill Badges if not already completed - Update Career Plan in Smart Futures - o Identify and update goals and how they relate to your career plan - Use "Advanced Career Search" to add at least three careers to your favorites - Review saved careers, update the list, and further investigate preferred careers - Explore and save schools and majors, experiment with the filter to see how different factors affect major options - Complete six hours of community service - Add your volunteer experiences to your portfolio in Smart Futures - Take the PSAT and/or ASVAB exams - Attend one or two college or vocational tours - Add reflections of visits to your portfolio in Smart Futures - Attend the business and industry career fair - Add reflection of visit to your portfolio in Smart Futures

-- Complete the Smart Futures 9-Adult Activity Journal "My Resume" - Complete all 4 Smart Futures 9-Adult Activity Journal lessons: - Selecting Your Career Goals - My Programs or Majors - My School and College Survey - Job Interviews - Attend 1 or 2 college or vocational tours - Add reflection of visits to your portfolio in Smart Futures - Attend the Pittsburgh college fair / Westminster College Fair / Industrial Fair - Add reflection of visits to your portfolio in Smart Futures - Attend the Fall or Spring college and career night - Attend the Fall or Spring financial aid night - Complete 1 three hour job shadow - Add reflection of shadow experience to your portfolio in Smart Futures - Complete six hours of community service - Add your volunteer experiences to your portfolio in Smart Futures - Take PSAT or ASVAB exam.
-To potentially qualify for NMSQT, the PSAT NMSQT must be taken fall of student junior year - Take the SAT or ACT College bound students - Discuss filling out 1 college application and scholarship application with school counselor

-- Update Career Plan in Smart Futures - Add part-time and/or summer job experiences to your portfolio in Smart Futures - Explore and save updated schools and majors - Delete any plans that may no longer be relevant, add others that may have changed - Explore academic options by making sure admission requirements meet your career plan - Attend junior meeting with school counselor to ensure career plan and future scheduling match
+- Complete all Smart Futures 9-Adult Activity Journal lessons as assigned - Attend one or two college or vocational tours - Add reflection of visits to your portfolio in Smart Futures - Attend the Pittsburgh College Fair / Westminster College Fair / Industrial Fair - Add reflection of visits to your portfolio in Smart Futures - Attend the Fall or Spring college and career night - Attend the Fall or Spring financial aid night - Complete one 3-hour job shadow - Add reflection of shadow experience to your portfolio in Smart Futures - Complete six hours of community service - Add your volunteer experiences to your portfolio in Smart Futures - Take PSAT and/or ASVAB exam.
+To potentially qualify for NMSQT, the PSAT NMSQT must be taken Fall of the student's junior year - Take the SAT or ACT College-bound students - Discuss filling out one college application and scholarship application with the school counselor - Update Career Plan in Smart Futures - o Add part-time and/or summer job experiences to your portfolio in Smart Futures - Explore and save updated schools and majors - Delete any plans that may no longer be relevant and add others that may have changed - o Explore academic options by making sure admission requirements meet your career plan - Attend junior meeting with school counselor to ensure career plan and future scheduling match